mc2-project/mc2/README.md

 ## Quickstart
 To quickly get a flavor of MC<sup>2</sup>, you can work in a Docker image that comes with pre-built versions of MC<sup>2</sup> Client, Opaque SQL, and Secure XGBoost, and all dependencies.
 This quickstart is completely self-contained within a container.

 1. You must have [Docker](https://docs.docker.com/get-docker/) installed.
+We recommend giving Docker at least 2 CPUs, 6 GB of memory, and 2 GB of swap space ([Mac](https://docs.docker.com/docker-for-mac/#resources), [Windows](https://docs.docker.com/docker-for-windows/#resources)).
+Without sufficient memory, the quickstart may not work.

-Once that is done, pull the Docker image and launch a container.
+    Once that is done, pull the Docker image, launch a container, and start an SSH server inside the container.

     ```sh
     docker pull mc2project/mc2
     docker run -it -p 22:22 -p 50051-50055:50051-50055 -w /root mc2project/mc2

+    root@4e358edcbbfa:~ $ service ssh start
+     * Starting OpenBSD Secure Shell server sshd
     ```

 1. Navigate to the `mc2-client/demo` directory.
 The configuration for this quickstart has been pre-populated in `demo/mc2.yaml`.
 More on the configuration can be found [here](https://mc2-project.github.io/mc2/config.html).
 By default, the configuration has been set assuming you want to run Secure XGBoost.
 If you want to run Opaque SQL instead, comment out the Secure XGBoost section in the `local` part of the YAML configuration and comment in the Opaque SQL section.